Orckestra/orc-shared/README.md

 If no `id` prop is passed to the resulting component, this HOC will generate a pseudo-unique id for the wrapped component to use.
 Generated ids will be of the shape `"<name><count>"` where `name` is the passed name parameter, and `count` is a counter for that name.
 Counters are memoized, so subsequent calls to `withId` using the same name will access the same counter.

+### `withInfiniteScroll(Component)`

+The wrapped component (some form of list which must have consistently vertically sized items) is furnished with the needed functionality to handle infinite scrolling, i.e. a loader function (passed as a prop named `scrollLoader`) is called anytime the user scrolls beyond a certain distance (set via the `loadTrigger` prop, in pixels) of the end of the wrapped component.

+Any `onScroll` handler on the resulting component will still be called as per normal.

+The resulting component should be given props containing information about the list's current state: `length` should be a count of items currently loaded, `latestPage` should be the page number of the latest page loaded, and `pageLength` can be set if pages contain a different number of items than the default 20.

+A `virtual` flag prop will be set on the wrapped component, to signal that it may want to render itself virtually for performance reasons.

 ### `withLocaleSwitch(Component)`

 Provides a click event handler to the component, which will attempt to change the locale to the one given in its `locale` prop.

+### `withScrollBox(Component)`

+The given component will be wrapped in a scrollable `<div>`, and is passed a `height` prop containing the height in pixels of that element as currently rendered, updated on resize.

 ### `withToggle(propname)(Component)`